GRamirez2/mexicocity/index.md

 ## Wednesday (L/A depart EP @ 11)

-* George take to aiport
+* George take to airport